lsuutari19/creativedesignblog/README.md

 You can see the my presubmission forms at the file "What rules could you substitute (1)-rotated.pdf" located in the main directory of this document.

+# EXERCISE 5

+In this exercise we were tasked with generating ideas on two different idea generation methods.
+The first one was Fishbone Diagram method.
+The general idea of this method is to identify problem's root causes for further analysis and brainstorm the causes of these problems to finally implement ideas.
+The second method was thematic relations method which uses keywords to create ideas based on situation, functions, daily life and new idea.
+I forgot to include the 4th slide in my pre assignment return.
+Basically the whole idea is to pair keywords in different methods to generate further ideas.

+The first one was fairly straightforward and I didn't struggle on it that much, since it seemed familiar to the previous idea generation processes I have used in my life.
+It also corresponded the most the general problem solving idea when debugging code or creating code.
+Although I did seem to misunderstand where the core problems were supposed to be laid out in the plan.

+The second one was where I struggled a lot, I didn't quite understand how to use the keywords to generate ideas in new situations so it took me a while to actually get them done.
+After about an hour to two hours of work I did manage to finally create the ideas and started to understand this method.

+After the individual preassignment submits were done we had a in-person exercise in teams of two to three using these methods.
+This was again the most fun because we got to interact with out fellow students to understand these methods better!

+The pdf of the individual work is attached in the pdf named 5B.
+Thematic Relations method (1/4)